Donate

 Work Capability Assessment

-You are only entitled to ESA if you satisfy the Work Capability Assessment.
+You are only entitled to New Style ESA if you satisfy the Work Capability Assessment.
 If activities you do as part of your course suggests that you do not meet this test, you could lose this benefit.
-For example, if you are getting ESA because you said you have problems with walking and your course involves a lot of physical activity, this could cause your ESA claim to be reviewed.
+For example, if you are getting New Style ESA because you said you have problems with walking and your course involves a lot of physical activity, this could cause your New Style ESA claim to be reviewed.

-You can get Personal Independence Payment, Adult Disability Payment, Child Disability Payment or Attendance Allowance even if you are a part-time student.
-If you have disabilities, are aged under 66 and need help with your personal care or mobility needs, you can get Personal Independence Payment.
-If you need help with personal care and are aged 66 or over, you can get Attendance Allowance.
+You can get Personal Independence Payment, Adult Disability Payment, Child Disability Payment, Pension Age Disability Payment or Attendance Allowance even if you are a part-time student.
+Which disability benefit you can get depends on your age and where you live.

 Disability Living Allowance

-You cannot make a new claim for Disability Living Allowance but, if you are already claiming it, you can continue to get it when you become a part-time student, as long as you still meet the criteria.
+You cannot make a new claim for Disability Living Allowance or Scottish Adult DLA but, if you are already claiming it, you can continue to get it when you become a part-time student, as long as you still meet the criteria.

 If you are still getting Disability Living Allowance, you will be reassessed at some point for Personal Independence Payment.